AniKhachatryan/ckd/README.md

 # ckd
-ckd is a Python library that provides functionality, default train/test data, and pre-trained models to predict CKD status from measurement and/or biomarker data.
+ckd is a Python library that provides functionality, default train/test data, and pre-trained models to predict Chronic Kidney Disease status from measurement and/or biomarker data.

+## Methods
+For information about model development, see the jupyter notebook at ckd/notebooks/CKD_AniKh_Wemanity.ipynb

 ## Requirements
 - pandas (version used: 1.5.3, not tested for other versions)